 To help further understand how kettlebell exercises can help rehabilitate your shoulders, I’ll refer once again to a doctor.
 This time, a chiropractic physician by the name of Dr. Jason Williams DC.
 He currently practices at AccessHealth Chiropractic in Cary, NC.
 In a post from last year, he mentions several kettlebell exercises that provide exceptional benefits for recovering from a shoulder injury.

 There’s the halo which has you rotate the kettlebell around your head with your elbows bent.
 The high windmill which requires you to bend at the hips while holding the kettlebell high in the air with one arm and using the other arm to touch your toes.
 Finally, there’s the turkish get-up.
-An exercise that everyone loves to hate due to its difficulty but highly rewarding benefits.
+An exercise that everyone loves to hate due to its difficult but highly rewarding benefits.
 Instead of explaining it, just check out the video below!

 Kettlebell Rehab For Knee Pain